One of the best things to do in South Australia with kids is a day at Monarto Safari Park. Here is all you need to know for a great visit.

 Read about my Lions 360 Experience here.

 Monarto Safari Park Giraffe Safari

-With this experience visitors can get up close to the giraffes and learn all about them.
+With this experience, visitors can get up close to the giraffes and learn all about them.
 There is a huge herd at Monarto, the largest in Australia, with only a few of them in the enclosure the bus drives through at any one time.

 Monarto Safari Park Rhino Interactive Experience

-There are big plans to bring more rhinos to Monarto in the near future, but in the meantime you can spend some time hanging out with the keeper and those that are already here, including the cutest little southern white rhino baby!
+There are big plans to bring more rhinos to Monarto shortly, but in the meantime, you can spend some time hanging out with the keeper and those that are already here, including the cutest little southern white rhino baby!